drivero6/diegorv.github.io/index.md

 ## Academics

 I am a senior double majoring in English and Political Science.
+I am creating this site as part of my class on Software Documentation, **ENGL 396**.
+Currently, I am in the process of waiting to hear back from graduate school admissions.